- Web Server

 - Site Map/RSS Feeds

-This guide explains how to integrate XCache into PHP5 on a Mandriva 2008.0 system (with Apache2).
-From the XCache project page: "XCache is a fast, stable PHP opcode cacher that has been tested and is now running on production servers under high load."
-It's similar to other PHP opcode cachers, such as eAccelerator and APC.
+This guide explains how to integrate APC (Alternative PHP Cache) into PHP5 and lighttpd on a Fedora 9 system.
+APC is a free and open PHP opcode cacher for caching and optimizing PHP intermediate code.
+It's similar to other PHP opcode cachers, such as eAccelerator and XCache.

 Integrating eAccelerator Into PHP5 And Lighttpd (Fedora 9)

 This guide explains how to integrate eAccelerator into PHP5 and lighttpd on a Fedora 9 system.
 From the eAccelerator project page: "eAccelerator is a free open-source PHP accelerator, optimizer, and dynamic content cache.
 It increases the performance of PHP scripts by caching them in their compiled state, so that the overhead of compiling is almost completely eliminated.
 It also optimizes scripts to speed up their execution. eAccelerator typically reduces server load and increases the speed of your PHP code by 1-10 times."